Elppoliini/GameOfLife/README.md

 ## Usage

-Program is runned by the following command where n is an unsigned integer that tells the game board dimensions (n*n).
+Program is runned by the following command where n is an unsigned positive integer that tells the game board dimensions (n*n).
 Command opens the GUI window:

 `./build/gameoflife <n>`

 User can change the state of cell to be alive or get killed by clicking the white area of game board.

+### Buttons
+- Auto-play button can be used to automatically create new generations once per second.
+- Next button creates the next generation.
+- Reset button resets the game board with dead cells.
+- Randomizer initalizes game board with random state.